 In 1974, Kip started to distribute food from her station wagon to those in need and later founded what we now know as The Greater Boston Food Bank (GBFB).
 From these humble beginnings, we have grown into the leading hunger-relief agency in New England and one of the largest in the country.

-Today GBFB provides over 61.8 million pounds of healthy food each year, feeding more than 142,000 people each month.
+Today GBFB provides over 109 million pounds of healthy food each year to more than 600 distribution sites across Eastern Massachusetts.

 We continue to pay tribute to our history with an “X” at the main entrance of our lobby, indicating that GBFB remains a safe place to get help.